ferrufinob/ferrufinob.github.io/_posts/2021-02-08-mod_3_project.markdown

 'categories/:category_id/chocolates/new
 ```

 forms get tricky with nested resources, to create a new review that is nested under chocolates you will need to provide two instance variables.
 The path needs the chocolate_id and a template of a new review.
+So if you have a nested route remember you have to pass in two models.

 ```
 form_for [@chocolate, @review]